Kansas Notable Book Awards

 The State of Kansas Notable Book Awards are presented annually for fifteen notable books created by writers, illustrators or book artists who are Kansans or have written about Kansas.
 The award, originally established in 2006, is organized by the Kansas Center for the Book (KCFB).

-Winning authors include Clare Vanderpool, Rolf Potts, Ben Lerner, Candice Millard, and Gordon Parks.
+Winning authors include Clare Vanderpool, Rolf Potts, Ben Lerner, Candice Millard and Gordon Parks.

 Process

 The KCFB is a state affiliate of the Center for the Book in the Library of Congress.
 It is a program of the State Library of Kansas.

 A committee of KCFB affiliates and fellows, together with authors of previous Notable Books, identifies notable titles from among those published the previous year, and the State Librarian makes the selection for the final list of fifteen.
 A reception and medal awards ceremony are held to honor the books and their authors and illustrators.

 List of winners

-Following are the Kansas Notable Book Award winners, listed in alphabetical order by title:
+The Kansas Notable Book Award winners are listed in descending order by year, then in alphabetical order by title: